kuleuven/mango-metadata-from-tables/README.md

 the `--dry-run` flag, which simulates the preprocessing and identification of metadata and prints a small report at the end.
 An iRODS session will be initiated always, so **make sure you have a valid active iRODS Session**.
+For the testdata, that is the icts zone in quality.

 ```sh